 Speaking to Health Europa, Michaela Weigl, the president of MPS Austria, discusses the society’s work to support people living with mucopolysaccharidoses and to raise awareness of these life-changing diseases.

-MPS Austria, the Austrian MPS Society, provides invaluable support to people living with and affected by mucopolysaccharidoses (MPS), a group of rare, inherited, incurable metabolic diseases caused by disorders in the metabolism of the lysosomes of each cell.
+MPS Austria, otherwise known as the Austrian MPS Society, provides invaluable support to people living with and affected by mucopolysaccharidoses (MPS), a group of rare, inherited, incurable metabolic diseases caused by disorders in the metabolism of the lysosomes of each cell.

 How has the landscape of MPS changed since you became involved in the Austrian MPS Society?